medavox/articles/Toki Pona Retool.md

 you are not MEANT to be able express anything complex with it.
 Its goal is to simplify speech; it is an artlang, a language of philosophy.

-However, its extreme simplicity has made it a good candidate as an auxlang.
+Its extreme simplicity has made it a good candidate as an auxlang.
+However its extreme simplicity limits its potential as a medium for internaional communication.
-In this role, it will need words for ideas that previously could be omitted.
+In this role, it will need words for ideas that previously could be left out or ignored.

-I'm retooling Toki Pona for this new purpose, hopefully without compromising its central philosophy too much
+I'm retooling Toki Pona for this new purpose, hopefully without compromising its central philosophy too much.

 Word Definition Changes
 -----------------------

 no conflation between size/height/importance, simplicity/good;
-    remove common-human-fallacy spatial-social metaphor double-meanings remove 'important' meaning from 'suli'.
+    remove common-human-fallacy spatial-social metaphor double-meanings
+* remove 'important' meaning from 'suli'.
-    Not all big things are important, not all small things aren't remove 'heavy' from 'suli'
+    - Not all big things are important, not all small things aren't
+* remove 'heavy' from 'suli'
-    rolling importance, size and weight into one word is a major source of confusion remove 'simple' meaning from 'pona' remove 'divine' meaning from 'sewi' remove 'lower part' meaning from 'noka'. replace with 'noka pini' = leg ending add meanings 'barter/trade' to 'esun'(v)
+    - rolling importance, size and weight into one word is a major source of confusion
+* remove 'simple' meaning from 'pona'
+* remove 'divine' meaning from 'sewi'
+* remove 'lower part' meaning from 'noka'. replace with 'noka pini' = leg ending
+* add meanings 'barter/trade' to 'esun'(v)
-?remove meaning 'money' from word 'mani'.
+* remove meaning 'money' from word 'mani'?
-    Money is neither simple, good nor necessary to lead a good life In fact why do we even need a word for cattle? why not 'sowelo moku suli' (hopefully meaning large food land-quadruped)? remove 'humble', 'lowly', 'bowing down' meanings from anpa
+    - Money is neither simple, good nor necessary to lead a good life
+    - In fact why do we even need a word for cattle?
+        - why not 'sowelo moku suli' (hopefully meaning large food land-quadruped)?
+* remove 'humble', 'lowly', 'bowing down' meanings from anpa

 New Words
 ---------
-'pusiki' important (from welsh bwysig)
+* 'pusiki' important (from welsh bwysig)

-proper comparatives:
+* proper comparatives:

     more, ?molo
     less
     (most?
     least?)

-how about a word for amount/intensity? spatial words for left, right
+* how about a word for amount/intensity?

-words for frequency -- again, never, often, sometimes, rarely
+* spatial words for left, right words for frequency -- again, never, often, sometimes, rarely
     found: tenpo mute=many times, i.e. often
 ?passivity marker: a word which means the verb is being done TO the object (eg 'po')
     so 'pana' means give, 'po pana' means is given (receive) 'utala' means attack, 'po utala' means is attacked shape,
     maybe some shape descriptive terms like flat, straight, curvy, pointy, squat, longthin
     found:
-pain, hurt
+* pain (n), hurt (v)
 metal
 hard/softness
     found: kiwen= hard object, metal, rock, stone